Is a mindDog really an assistance dog?

 Why aren’t all mindDogs Labradors?

 Is there anything wrong with Labradors?
 Absolutely not!
 We love Labradors!
-However, mindDog acknowledges that assistance dogs can be any kind of dog, provided it is not a prohibited breed and the dog has a suitable temperament.
-It should be noted that just because you have the freedom to choose whatever breed you would like, there are some things to look out for when picking a dog, see “choosing the right dog”.
-Size, temperament and energy needs of breeds are all things that should be considered. mindDog has a range of successful assistance dogs that are not Labradors including but not limited to: Golden Retriever, Border Collie, Mastiff, Greyhound, Chihuahua, Bull Arab, Silky Terrier, Blue Heeler, German Shorthaired Pointer, Pit Bull & Daschund.
-An important part of mindDog’s aim is to raise awareness of how assistance dogs can differ in appearance.
-It is important not to judge the legitimacy of a assistance dog from their breed.
+However, mindDog knows that assistance dogs can be any kind of dog, provided it is not a prohibited breed and the dog has a suitable temperament.
+But just because you have the freedom to choose whatever breed you would like, there are some things to look out for when picking a dog, see Choosing the right dog.
+Size, temperament and energy needs of breeds are all things that should be considered. mindDog has a range of successful assistance dogs that are not Labradors including but not limited to: Golden Retriever, Border Collie, Mastiff, Greyhound, Chihuahua, Bull Arab, Silky Terrier, Blue Heeler, German Shorthaired Pointer, American Staffy, Daschund. mindDog aims to raise awareness of how assistance dogs can differ in appearance.
+It is important not to judge the legitimacy of an assistance dog from their breed.